-The absolute most important aspect to having a child feel secure is the giving of your time.
-Real time spent together.
-Talking, sharing, laughing and learning.
-Time = Security.
+The most important aspect of having children who feel secure is giving them your time—real-time talking, sharing, laughing, and learning.
+Time equals security.

-Physical contact does not come easy to all men.
-For some, it goes against long developed strands of DNA.
-Children need affection from a father as much as (if not more than) the affection from their Mother.
-Dad should be seen as a strong protector.
-Most men get that part.
-What some men don’t get is that part of that strength is best displayed with a gentle hug or a kiss on the forehead, or in holding hands as you walk together.
-By showing your love and affection in these ways, your child feels safe and warm.
+Children need affection from a father as much as (if not more than) from their mother.
+A gentle hug, a kiss on the forehead, or holding hands as you walk together shows kids you love them.
 In regards to child development, affection makes a world of difference.

-Do you verbally praise your children for the great things they do?
-There are many ways to discipline children.
-Positive discipline is just as important as punishing negative behavior.
-When we praise our children it builds their self-esteem and self-worth.
+When we praise our children, we build their self-esteem and self-worth.
 When it’s warranted, always be sure to praise them loudly and proudly.
 Your verbal encouragement will provide the security they require to flourish.

-While praise is of great importance, it’s just as important for you to scold and punish a child when appropriate.
-Children test limits…repeatedly.
+Children test limits repeatedly.
 When you enforce boundaries, you make them feel secure.
-It’s like double checking a locked door—you know it’s locked, but checking again makes you feel safer.
-Our society is full of narcissistic adults who have never simply been told “no.” Being consistent shows your children that you care for them deeply.
-Tough love is still love, but there is an enormous difference between disciplining with tough love and abuse.
-Toughness is highly required.
-Cruelty is criminal.
+It’s like double-checking a locked door—you know it’s locked, but checking again makes you feel safer.
+Being consistent shows your children that you care for them deeply.

 Your kids have a lot to say to you, and when they’re talking, make sure that you’re all ears.
 Even during those times of just nonsense, you can learn so much about who they are and who they’ll become.
 Your kids need to feel secure talking to you about anything under the sun.
 That level of trust benefits everyone involved.

 Laughter is the cure to many troubles in this world.
-Some would even say it’s more powerful than the strongest medicine man can create because laughter heals and nourishes.
-Be open, funny and kind to your children.
+Be open, funny, and kind to your children.
 Play with them.
 Joke with them.
 Just be downright silly.
-Child behavior is based greatly on the behavior of parents.
+Child behavior is influenced by the behavior of parents.
 Provide them with a happy and loving home, filled with laughter and joy.

-The true test of character is how you react when the chips are down.
-When failure comes knocking.
-When these moments happen with your children, Dad needs to be there to offer a strong hand to lift them back up.
-Not as a savior or a crutch, but as a rock that will not be moved.
-Pick them up, dust them off, give them a hug, and start all over again.
+When children fail, Dad needs to be there to offer a strong hand to pick them up, dust them off, give them a hug, and start all over again.
 That is an example of unconditional love.
 They should know without question that, no matter what happens, you will love them.

 “The family that prays together stays together.”
-There is pure truth in that proclamation.
-There is great security in knowing that we have a higher and greater purpose on Earth.
-In knowing that our creator loves us and made us for a reason.
-So in your parenting, don’t just focus on feed the flesh and bones of your family, but feed their souls with the light and word of God.
+I believe there is great security in knowing that we have a higher and greater purpose on Earth, knowing that our Creator loves us and made us for a reason.
+So, in your parenting, be sure to feed your kids’ souls.